GiX007/sql-nlidb-lab/README.md

   - `NLIDBs_Lab_DB_Systems_2025_DSIT.ipynb`
       - Explores Text-to-SQL, SQL-to-Text, and Data-to-Text generation using LLMs and the Spider dataset, a standardized benchmark schema for evaluating NLIDB systems.

+  - imdb_schema.png

+    - An entity-relationship diagram illustrating the IMDb-style schema used in the queries.
+    - Serves as a reference for understanding table relationships, primary keys, foreign keys, and attributes.

+---

+## DBMS Architecture & Internals Guide

+This repository also includes a detailed pdf guide titled "A DBMS Through the X-Rays" located in the docs folder.
+It introduces the internal layers of a Database Management System:

+  - Request Processing Layer — parsing, authorization, query optimization
+  - Concurrent Access Layer — transactions, isolation, locking, and recovery
+  - Storage Layer — files, buffer manager, indexing, and I/O cost modeling

+Use this pdf to solidify your understanding of how queries are processed, optimized, and executed under the hood.

 ---